 As soon as you go home you are advised to take walks regularly through the day.
 How far you go is up to you and how you feel, but there is no limit on distance.
-You can walk outside if you feel safe to do so, for example when it is dry.
+It is good to have a walk outside every day as long as it is not wet or icy underfoot.
+Try to extend the distance you walk outside by a little each time you go.
 On the first occasion it maybe advisable to have someone to accompany you.